Compliance with the Building Code and development consent

 Who can issue construction certificates?

 Council provides a quality and cost-effective certification and inspection service.
-Construction certificates are usually issued within 14 to 21 days when all the required details are provided.

 How to apply for a construction certificate